 Are you a domestic traveler looking for a sweet deal on airfare and free checked bags every time you fly?
 If you’ve answered yes to either question, it’s time to explore the Southwest Airlines® Rapid Rewards® Premier Credit Card.
-Cardholders can earn 50,000 points as a welcome bonus (after spending $2,000 in the first three months), and an additional 6,000 points as an annual anniversary bonus — not too shabby.
+Cardholders can earn 40,000 points after you spend $1,000 on purchases in the first three months.
+Also, receive 6,000 points as an annual bonus after your account anniversary each year – not too shabby.

-Southwest Airlines Rapid Rewards® Premier Credit Card’s best features:
+The Southwest Rapid Rewards® Premier Credit Card's best features:

-The most attractive incentives with the Southwest Airlines Rapid Rewards® Premier credit card are the ability to get to A-List and Companion Pass status faster.
+The most attractive incentives with the Southwest Rapid Rewards® Premier Credit Card are the ability to get to A-List and Companion Pass status faster.
 A-List perks include: priority boarding, standby priority and earning 25 percent more points on each flight.
 And if you’re a frequent flyer, you already know companion passes are the Holy Grail.
 Companion passes allow card holders to bring a friend or family member to fly with you for free.

 If your aim is Companion Pass status, use your Southwest card to book directly with Southwest (2X the points + the 25% points bonus for each flight) and book other travel plans through Southwest’s Rapid Rewards partners (Hyatt, Marriott, Choice Hotels, Avis, Hertz + more).
 You will earn additional bonus points for each purchase granting you A-List and Companion pass status faster.